Last Updated on August 7th, 2019

 And there no need to use soap—especially a soap called Baby Face that is made by cosmetics manufacturer LUSH.
 Any kind of detergent that makes big bubbles or any soap that contains fragrances can injure baby’s delicate skin.
 There is usually no need for soap at all, but if somehow your baby manages to get grease and grime on the skin that won’t come off with warm water and a very gentle scrub, a product like Burt’s Bees Baby Soap or Johnson & Johnson Baby Shampoo is OK.
 Borage Dry Skin Therapy Natural Formula Children’s Lotion by ShiKai is also safe for babies, although quite expensive.

-The first thing to do before using benzoyl peroxide to treat baby acne is to make sure that you are dealing with acne and not some other skin problem such as the following:
+The first thing to do before using benzoyl peroxide to treat baby acne5 is to make sure that you are dealing with acne and not some other skin problem such as the following:

-The second thing you need to do before using benzoyl peroxide to treat baby acne is to make sure you have a 2% or 2.5% strength.
+The second thing you need to do before using benzoyl peroxide to treat baby acne is to make sure you have a 2% or 2.5% strength7, and no more than that.
 Benzoyl peroxide comes in 2% to 20% strength, but even adult skin usually suffers irritation with the concentration is 5% or higher.